hoehnalab/hoehnalab.github.io/research.md

     <p class="text">
         Biodiversity is modeled by the process of speciation and extinction.
         There is clear evidence from both living and extinct species that biodiversity is extremely variable through time and among species.
         However, we still do not know what factors drive speciation and extinction rates on a macroevolutionary level (that is, beyond species boundaries).
         The goal of this project is to combine statistical, computational, neontological – i.e. relating to species living today – and paleobiological approaches to study macroevolutionary dynamics.
         We plan to develop new statistical models to estimate time varying and lineage-specific speciation and extinction rates.
         To test the new methods, we will analyze the evolution of four large systematic groups and investigate whether diversification and extinction rates are correlated with environmental factors or species-specific traits.
         Ultimately, we will test if specific traits are correlated with mass extinction survival probabilities, as for example the Lilliput Effect predicts smaller species to have higher survival probabilities.
-        With this project,the major goal is to contribute to a better understanding of the effects of the current biodiversity crisis.
+        With this project, the major goal is to contribute to a better understanding of the effects of the current biodiversity crisis.
     </p>

 </div>